hal/dmr.scala/README.md

 ## Reading Nodes

-Reading values from a model node follows the sementics of a `Map[String, ModelNode]`, but instead of a string you provide a `Path` as key.
-Thanks to an implicit conversion expression like `"a" / "b" / "c"` are automatically converted to a path.
+Reading values from a model node follows the sementics of a `Map[String, ModelNode]`, but instead of a string you have to provide a `Path` as key.
+Thanks to an implicit conversion expressions like `"a" / "b" / "c"` are automatically converted to a path.

 ```scala